-Remember, placing a toolbox on the plain truck’s bed (without foaming) runs the danger of damaging the cargo area and equipment.
+Remember, placing a toolbox on the plain truck’s bed (without foaming) risks damaging the cargo area and equipment.
 Even using the highest-quality tool bag or tool belt and professional installation cannot negate the risks.

 Therefore, accurately measure the foaming material or rubber foam padding and fasten it to the installation location.

-Pro tips: Please also keep in mind that if your truck comes complete with a bed liner, installing foam cushioning is fairly unnecessary.
+Pro tips: Please also remember that if your truck comes complete with a bed liner, installing foam cushioning is unnecessary.

-4. Align the existing holes with your tool box:
+Step 4: Align the existing holes with your toolbox

 The bottom surface of the majority of cargo bays is pre-drilled with holes.

-To match the box’s holes with the truck’s bed, you’ll also have to open the box’s lid to make things clearer and simple.
+To match the box’s holes with the truck’s bed, you’ll also have to open the box’s lid to make things clearer and simpler.

-Once the holes in tool box and truck bed have been properly aligned, you may begin placing the bolts along with j-hooks.
+Once the holes in the toolbox and truck bed have been properly aligned, you may begin placing the bolts along with j-hooks.

-The j-hooks and bolts assist in securing the toolbox to the truck bed easily.
+The j-hooks and bolts easily secure the toolbox to the truck bed.
 To make the toolboxes as strong as possible, you’ll need to employ around six j-hooks.

-Determine the j-hooks you intend to employ considering the nature and length of your toolbox before you start inserting.
+Determine the j-hooks you intend to use, considering the nature and length of your toolbox before you start inserting.

-Flipping the j-hooks and other bolts in place is halfway forward.
+Flipping the j-hooks and other bolts is the first step.
 But, you are yet to tighten them securely.
-This step is easy-peasy to complete with the use of an open-ended wrench or a spanner.
+This step is easy to complete with an open-ended wrench or a spanner.